dapoadedire/cozylibrary/README.md

 Sign In and Sign Out.

-Reset and change password options
+Reset and change password options.

 ## Author